Maryland AG asks to hire 5 law firms to help with Key Bridge litigation

 The Maryland Office of the Attorney General is seeking authorization to hire five law firms to assist in what is expected to be a lengthy and complicated legal fight following the collapse of the Francis Scott Key Bridge.

-In a written request, Attorney General Anthony Brown asked the Maryland Transportation Authority to approve a “contingent fee provision,” meaning that the firms would be paid out of money recovered from the bridge litigation.
+In a pair of written requests, Attorney General Anthony Brown asked the Maryland Transportation Authority and the state’s spending board to approve a “contingent fee provision,” meaning that the firms would be paid out of money recovered from the bridge litigation.

-The transportation authority unanimously approved the request a special board meeting at 4 p.m.
-Monday.
-Next up is Maryland’s Board of Public Works, which must also approve the payment arrangement at its meeting on Wednesday.
+The transportation authority unanimously approved the request at a special board meeting Monday afternoon.
+Next up is Maryland’s Board of Public Works, which also must approve the payment arrangement at its meeting Wednesday.

+The group of law firms “has the right mix of maritime litigation, insurance and other expertise and experience we need to pursue and protect the state’s interests in this critical matter,” Brown told the transportation authority’s board members.

-The five law firms are Kelley Drye & Warren LLP and Liskow & Lewis APLC, both based in Houston, Texas; Downs Ward Bender Herzog & Kintigh P.A., a Hunt Valley firm; the Lanier Law Firm, based in New York; and Partridge LLC, a New Orleans firm.
+The firms are Kelley Drye & Warren LLP and Liskow & Lewis APLC, both based in Houston; Downs Ward Bender Herzog & Kintigh P.A., a Hunt Valley firm; the Lanier Law Firm, based in New York; and Partridge LLC, a New Orleans firm.

-The group “has the right mix of maritime litigation, insurance and other expertise and experience we need to pursue and protect the state’s interests in this critical matter,” Brown told the transportation authority.
+Kelley Drye, who will lead the group, has extensive experience handling complex tort litigation, Brown said.
+Liskow & Lewis has one of the largest maritime practice groups in the country, according to the firm’s website.
+Partridge and Lanier are both boutique firms with experience in insurance recovery and maritime law.

+Downs Ward Bender Herzog & Kintigh will serve as local counsel.
+The firm is woman-owned, based near Baltimore and has experience handling tort defense and maritime law, Brown said.

 The attorney general’s office began searching for assistant counsel to help with the case early last month.
 It received 34 proposals involving 63 law firms, including 14 proposed joint ventures with multiple firms.